 - Computer Grade surge protection protects your devices from surges and spikes.

 - Two convenient USB ports recharge mobile devices, including tablets, even during an outage.

-- Fast recharge of internal battery, ensures you’re ready for the next outage.
+- Fast recharge of the internal battery, ensures you’re ready for the next outage.

-- Extended runtime battery provides even longer power protection for when you need it.
+- An extended runtime battery provides even longer power protection for when you need it.